stinkyink/book-publishing-guide/chapter3.markdown

 The vast majority of publishing contracts will sign away the rights for the life of the book.
-Any royalty rate agreed will typically remain for that single book, which is why you need to be so careful with initial negotiations.
+Any royalty rate agreed will typically remain for that single book, which is whichhy you need to be so careful with initial negotiations.

 ####Marketing Demands